ciara-costelloe/TUDublin-ITQA-labwork-ccostelloeTUD/isolation/README.md

 3. Created a script, ran it until it exceeded the resources of the namespace and was terminated.
 4. Took a docker image from a repository and ran it.
 5. Loaded same docker image into my own container images repo and ran it.
-6. Turned on vunerability image scanner and reloaded images.
-More on this below.
+6. Turned on vunerability image scanner and reloaded image.
+More on the results below.
 7. Then I ran a script inside and outside a namespace to count the CPU.
 This was severely hampered by the fact I didn't know the fullstop was important in docker and I have some sort of full stop blindness.

 <p align="right">(<a href="#top">back to top</a>)</p>